onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

 * An unintended symbol link to deprecated UIWebView on iOS.
-This prevent the deprecation warning when submit app to the App Store.
+This prevents the deprecation warning when submitting an app to the App Store.

 ### 3.13.1 (17 Aug, 2019)